 Become the standard for new buildings nationwide, collection systems rainwater can be integrated to provide free and reliable irrigation for the owner of the garden.
 Because these features are growing in popularity, collection containers necessary, filtration units and supply systems become incredibly affordable and the result of the reduced use of water mass.
 Although not potable, water collection can safely be used for almost any purpose.

 Another feature most commonly used to create green buildings today are low maintenance materials for exterior and exterior features.
 For example, the use of fiber cement siding rule immediately on the risk of rot, while at the same time significantly reduce the frequency of painting / editing.
-Similarly, the use of composite materials for roofing and other external features reduces the need for occasional and varnishing resealing – excellent for pocket and the environment.
+Similarly, the use of composite materials for roofing, siding and other external features reduces the need for occasional and varnishing resealing – excellent for pocket and the environment.

 The energy efficiency of buildings as a whole will always be influenced by the size, quality, number and position of windows installed.
 Double glazed windows are still effective in helping reduce energy consumption for HVAC (heating, ventilation and air conditioning), reducing electricity bills.
 Furthermore, it is perfectly possible to reduce lighting and heating demands exponentially through the use of advanced technology like residential heat pumps by Goodman with newly installed or renovated windows.
 The intelligent use of electrochromic glass for Windows allows you to determine the amount of light that can block.
 Since you can adjust the amount of light, you will not have to rely heavily on air conditioning in cold rooms.
 Developers to use this glass as the glass windows indicate that can reduce cooling costs by more than 25 percent.